Vistula–Bug offensive: Battle

-A. Evert and L. Lesh accused each other of untimely and too far withdrawal of troops.
-To return the lost positions from 5 o'clock on July 21, a detachment of Major General A. Veselovsky (three regiments of infantry) went on the offensive, he was supported by the combined brigades of the 6th and 8th infantry divisions.
-400 Austro-Hungarian soldiers were taken prisoner, the 24th Austro-Hungarian division was driven back to their original positions.
-The 37th Honvéd Infantry Division and the 47th reserve division, brought into battle, drove out the Russian 15th and 25th army corps from their position.
+Evert and Lesh accused each other of untimely and too far withdrawal of troops.
+To return the lost positions from 5 o'clock on July 21, a detachment of Major General A. Veselovsky (three regiments of infantry) went on the offensive, he was supported by the combined brigades of the 6th and 8th Infantry Divisions.
+400 Austro-Hungarian soldiers were taken prisoner, the Austro-Hungarian 24th Infantry Division was driven back to their original positions.
+The 37th Honvéd Infantry Division and the 47th Reserve Division, brought into battle, drove out the Russian 15th and 25th Army Corps from their position.
 The situation on the left bank of the Vistula was even more unfortunate.
 The 16th Army and Grenadier Corps retreated beyond the Vistula.

-On July 22, M. Alekseyev was forced to issue a directive on the gradual withdrawal of the 3rd, 4th and 13th armies to the previously prepared position of Ivangorod-Kovel.
+On July 22, Alekseyev was forced to issue a directive on the gradual withdrawal of the 3rd, 4th and 13th Armies to the previously prepared position of Ivangorod-Kovel.
 The 4th Army retreated under constant pressure from the Germans.
-The Austro-Hungarian 8th, 9th and 10th Corps drove back the 15th and swept the 25th Army Corps.
+The Austro-Hungarian VIII, IX and X Corps drove back the 15th and swept the 25th Army Corps.
 At the front of 23 km, 48 officers and 12,400 Russian soldiers, 23 machine guns were captured.
-A. Evert considered the positions near Lublin more advantageous for defense than the line along the Wieprz River, but he asked for the assistance of the 3rd Army to organize stubborn resistance.
+A. Evert considered the positions near Lublin more advantageous for defence than the line along the Wieprz River, but he asked for the assistance of the 3rd Army to organise stubborn resistance.

 On the site of the Russian 3rd Army, by the morning of July 22, the situation had strengthened: the Guards Corps was able to hold positions and captured 12 officers and 277 soldiers.
 Considering that the Germans was tired, suffered huge losses and was experiencing an acute shortage of ammunition (according to the testimony of the prisoners), L. Lesh ordered to go on the offensive with all his might.
 The remnants of the 10th Army Corps were in reserve.
 The Russian attack began on the night of 23 July.
-A. von Mackensen decided to go on the defensive until July 29 in order to exhaust the Russian forces and grind their reserves.
-The offensive of the central corps of the 3rd Army at first developed successfully: 5 guns and 2 machine guns were captured, but from 5 o'clock the German Guards and 22nd Reserve Corps launched a counterattack; they repulsed the guns and threw the Russian Guard back to their original position.
+Mackensen decided to go on the defensive until July 29 in order to exhaust the Russian forces and grind their reserves.
+The offensive of the central corps of the 3rd Army at first developed successfully: 5 guns and 2 machine guns were captured, but from 5 o'clock the German Guards and XXII Reserve Corps launched a counterattack; they repulsed the guns and threw the Russian Guard back to their original position.
 At 4 p.m. on July 23, the order was given to withdraw the 3rd Army, although L. Lesh considered the situation strong.
 At the same time, a conflict broke out between Lesh and the commander of the Guards Corps, V. Bezobrazov.
 The latter accused the army commander of inept leadership.